elysiajs/documentation/docs/validation/reference-model.md

   - - meta
     - name: 'description'
-      content: Reference Models allow you to name existing type models and use that name for validation, and use by specifying the name thus referencing the model in lifecycle event or "handler.schema".
+      content: Reference Models allow you to name existing type models and use that name for validation, and use by specifying the name thus referencing the model in lifecycle event or "handler.guard".

   - - meta
     - name: 'og:description'
-      content: Reference Models allow you to name existing type models and use that name for validation, and use by specifying the name thus referencing the model in lifecycle event or "handler.schema".
+      content: Reference Models allow you to name existing type models and use that name for validation, and use by specifying the name thus referencing the model in lifecycle event or "handler.guard".
 ---

 # Reference Model